mariorossi77/bookmenu/README.md

 # bookmenu
-Assert terminal supremacy with this CLI book browser and downloader.
+Assert terminal supremacy with this CLI books browser and downloader.

 # requirements
 - tput